rpominov/rescript-promise/README.md

 # @rpominov/rescript-promise

 Another Promise bindings for ReScript.

-**The API is not stable yet!**

-Features:
+I wrote this primarily for myself to use in my own projects, so the API can be opinionated and unconventional in some places.
+Also, **the API is not stable** as I’m still exploring the best way to work with promises in ReScript.

+Features / design decisions:

 - Does not allow to create `Promise.t<Promise.t<'a>>` as this is not possible in the underlying JavaScript implementation.
 The library will throw an exception if you try to create such a value.
+- Native `Js.Exn` is preferred to ReScript exceptions.
+Because of the better support in the environment.
+For example, stack is printed correctly for uncaught exceptions in Node.
 - Provides some utilities for `Promise.t<result<'a, 'b>>`.
-- Might not work in the browser as it uses some NodeJS APIs like `process.exit()`
+- Might not work in the browser as it uses some NodeJS APIs like `process.exit()`.

 ## Installation